svm-zhang/mhcflow/README.md

 1. HLA reference sequence specific to the typed sample
 2. Alignment against the sample HLA reference

 The reason to have this additional step is to get analysis-ready result.
-What I mean by that.
-In oncology and/or immuno-oncology research, one of the questions people has is to know if there is loss of heterozygosity (LOH) occurring in a tumor sample. (`lohhla`)[https://bitbucket.org/mcgranahanlab/lohhla/src/master/] is the common go-to algorithm to answer the question.
+In oncology and/or immuno-oncology research, one of the questions people has is to know if there is loss of heterozygosity (LOH) occurring in a tumor sample. `(lohhla)[https://bitbucket.org/mcgranahanlab/lohhla/src/master/]` is the common go-to algorithm to answer the question.
 However, `lohhla`, before detecting any LOH event, goes through realigning both normal and tumor samples, despite typing has been done for the normal sample.
 Also realignment, in my opinion, belongs to pipeline.
 LOH detection algorithm should be simplified to serve what it is designed for.
-To have a clearer picture of what I mean, please refer to [tumor and normal scenario](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#Scenario: WES of tumor and paired-normal samples) below.
+To have a clearer picture of what I mean, please refer to [tumor and normal scenario](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#scenario-wes-of-tumor-and-paired-normal-samples) below.

 The final realignment process splits into two steps.
 First to extract and index sample-level HLA reference.